hajin-park/based-math-game/augment.md

   - Arrow indicator between from/to bases
   - Helper text with keyboard shortcuts
   - Auto-focus on input for better UX
+  - **Keystroke tracking**: Optional callbacks for tracking keystrokes and backspaces
+    - `onKeystroke` callback fired when characters are added
+    - `onBackspace` callback fired when characters are removed
+    - Used for accuracy calculation in single-player mode

 - `Quiz-Stats.component.tsx` - Enhanced timer and score display
   - MM:SS formatted countdown timer (not raw seconds)